shivannis/xandr-docs-public/xandr-docs/articles/monetize/default-psas.md

 ## Report on PSAs

 In network reporting, PSAs will show up as a buyer in a report grouped by buyer.
-The buyer member associated with Xandr default PSAs is ID 229, Public Service Announcements, but the report will show a row for Buyer: PSA, and will not include Buyer 229.
+The buyer member associated with Microsoft Advertising default PSAs is ID 229, Public Service Announcements, but the report will show a row for Buyer: PSA, and will not include Buyer 229.